Severe Aplastic Anemia: What Is It & Treatment Options

 Aplastic anemia is a blood disorder in which the body's bone marrow doesn't make enough new blood cells.
 The 3 main types of blood cells your body needs are red blood cells (to carry oxygen), white blood cells (to fight infection), and platelets (to control bleeding).

-Currently, the only option for curing aplastic anemia is an allogeneic transplant.
-Standard transplants use chemotherapy and radiation to destroy the cells
+Currently, the only option for treating aplastic anemia is an allogeneic transplant.
+Standard transplants use chemotherapy and radiation to destroy the cells.

 A Clinical Trial and Advancements